itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ## Markov Models:

-We've seen markov models before and we can use them to predict words that might appear in a sentence.
+We've seen Markov models before and we can use them to predict words that might appear in a sentence.
 For example, each unit(or previous _x_ units) can predict what the value of the following unit will be based on tokenization information.

 ![munits](images/Week6_Language/../6_Language/markovUnits.png)